 It used to be that blogs looked like blogs and websites looked like websites.
-One could easily tell them apart.
+One could easily tell blogs and websites apart.

-For website owners, understanding the difference between a CMS tool like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.

 Think about this …

-A) An eye-catching, professional-looking website that is expensive to build, or
+A) An eye-catching, professional-looking website that is actually expensive to build, or

-B) The same eye-catching, professional-looking website, but at a much cheaper price than the cost of getting site ”A” built.
+B) The same eye-catching, professional-looking site, but at a cost that turns out to be significantly less than the cost of getting option “A” above.

-If you picked website “B”, then you need to learn more about the benefits of using WordPress, why WordPress can be used to create an eye-catching website that could turn out to be far less expensive to build than websites built with traditional web editor tools … and how to tell these apart!
+If you picked option ”B” above, then you need to learn more about WordPress, why WordPress can be used to create an eye-catching website that could end up costing you far less to build than websites which use web-building software … and how to tell the two types apart!

-WordPress is the world’s preferred online publishing platform and content management system (CMS).
-It is a powerful and easy-to-use content management system suitable for businesses on a budget.
+WordPress is the world’s leading online publishing platform and content management system (CMS).
+It is a powerful and easy-to-use CMS platform suitable for all businesses and non-technical users.

-Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a novice with no technical skills to use and manage, yet it offers a range of helpful functions that make your website more effective when it comes to getting your content published and indexed by search engines, promoting visitor engagement, generating business leads and sales, enhancing your site’s functionality, scalability, etc.
+Whether your reason for having an online presence is for personal blogging or business use, WordPress is easy enough for a newbie with no web design skills to use, yet it offers a range of helpful extensions that make your web site extremely effective in terms of getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s capabilities, etc.

-With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, yours is also a WordPress site.
+With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, your site is probably powered by WordPress too.

-And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built to a smaller budget if required?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for your business for a much smaller cost?

-Do you need to know if your website uses WordPress?
-Maybe you’ve come here because you’ve heard about WordPress, and you’re now wondering if your site was built using WordPress, or some other CMS.
+Do you need to know if a website is powered by WordPress?
+Maybe you’ve come to our site because you’ve heard or read about WordPress, and you’re now wondering if your site runs on WordPress, or some other content management system.

-Here are some simple methods you can use to quickly tell if a web site is running on WordPress:
+Here are a number of methods you can use to quickly tell if a website has been built using WordPress:

-If you know how to access the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for a tell-tale footprint that the site was built using WordPress …
+If you know how to check the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for an obvious telltale footprint …

-Let’s say that you are browsing online and you visit a website that you like, and you’re wondering if the site uses WordPress …
+Let’s say that you are surfing the web and you visit a website that you like, and you would like to know if the site runs on WordPress …

 First, bring up the site’s source code on your screen, using the methods described above.

-After the source code of the site loads on your screen, search for “wp-content” either manually …
+In the source code, you can search for “wp-content” either manually …

 (Use the Firefox web browser ‘Find’ function)